martinalbrnz/martinalbrnz/README.md

 <p align="center"> Self taught web developer. </p>

-- 🔭 Currently working as a Front end developer with Angular 13.
+- 🔭 Currently working as a Front end developer with Angular!

 - 🌱 Interested in learning Go and expanding my Js/Ts and Dart Knowledge.
 I'm always willing to learn new things!